zompi2/UE4EnhancedCodeFlow/README.md

 **(Instanced)**

 It will execute the given block of code immediately, but the next execution will be enqueued and will be called after specified time.
 There is a parameter which allow to define how many next executions can be enqueued (must be at least 1).
 If this code will be used when the queue is full - the code will be discarded (not enqueued).
+Can be resetted.

 ``` cpp
 static FECFInstanceId InstanceId = FECFInstanceId::NewId();